MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/reference.md

 <!-- ------------------------------ -->
 #### Find scroll performance issues in realtime

-Use Scrolling Performance Issues to identify elements of the page that have event listeners related to scrolling that may harm the performance of the page.
+Use the **Scrolling Performance Issues** checkbox to identify elements of the page that have event listeners related to scrolling that may harm the performance of the page.
 DevTools outlines the potentially problematic elements in teal.

 To view scroll performance issues:

-1. Open the **Rendering** tool.
-See [Analyze rendering performance with the Rendering tool](#analyze-rendering-performance-with-the-rendering-tool), above.
+1. Open the **Rendering** tool, as described in [Analyze rendering performance with the Rendering tool](#analyze-rendering-performance-with-the-rendering-tool), above.

 1. Select the **Scrolling Performance Issues** checkbox.
 Potentially problematic elements are outlined: